Tresre/miniplayer/README.md

 ## Embed

-Use this code to embed on your site.
+Use this code to embed the music player on your site.

 ```
 <style>